 A version of today’s recipe has lived on my website for years, but it was never a favorite.
-The bars tasted dry, crumbled easily, and were overpowered with molasses flavor.
-(I still have the old version written down, so shoot me an email if you need it.)
 These pumpkin chocolate chip oatmeal bars are new and improved.
 They’re vegan, gluten free, and flavored with pumpkin, spices, maple, and vanilla.
 And best of all, by pulsing the oats into a finer cut, they hold their shape MUCH better than the previous version.

 Here’s Why You’ll Love Them